 Drying weed varies slightly depending on your preferred harvesting method.
 Assemble the following items before you get started.

-Begin the process by cutting down 12- to16-inch branches from your plants and trimming the leaves, sugar leaves, and smaller branches.
-If you live in a dryer environment, leaving some fan leaves may help your plants retain moisture and not dry too quickly.
-A more humid climate, however, is more likely to attract contaminants, so it's best to trim away everything but the buds.
+Begin the harvest process by cutting away any 12- to 16-inch branches from your plants and trimming the leaves, sugar leaves, and smaller branches.
+If you live in a dry environment, leaving some fan leaves may help your plants retain moisture and not dry too quickly.
+The ambient moisture present in a more humid climate, however, is likely to attract contaminants, so it's best to trim away everything but the buds.
 Some cultivators even choose to snip the buds and leave them on a drying rack or cardboard box.

-Store your drying rack or hanging branches in a dark room with temperatures between 60 and 70 degrees Fahrenheit and a humidity of 45% to 55%.
+Store your drying rack or hang your branches in a cool, dark room with temperatures between 60 and 70 degrees Fahrenheit (15 and 21 Celsius) and a humidity of 45% to 55%.
 Use a small fan to circulate the air, and make sure to have an A/C unit or dehumidifier on hand to maintain optimal environmental conditions.

 Ensure the buds dry evenly by allowing enough room for airflow around each bud.
 If you're using racks or cardboard, regularly flip the buds to ensure they don't flatten or retain moisture.